The Casimir-Polder interaction between atoms and hollow-core fibers: Material and geometry influence on the Casimir-Polder interaction

 While we defer the explicit expression of the Green tensor to \cref{app:green-tensor}, we shall briefly summarize its main components insofar as they are relevant for the subsequent analysis.
 The Green tensor can be conveniently written as an integral over $q$, i.e. the modulus of the wave vector component along $\vec{\hat{e}}_{z}$.
 It further contains an infinite series over the nonnegative integers indexed by $m$, which reflects the periodicity of the solution in the azimuthal direction.
 Owing to the cylindrical symmetry of the problem, the expression involves the modified Bessel functions of the first and second kind of order $m$, $I_m$ and $K_m$, as well as their corresponding logarithmic derivatives, which we shall denote by $\mathbb{i}_m=I'_m/I_m$ and $\mathbb{k}_m=K'_m/K_m$~\cite{Abramowitz71}.
 In general, these functions depend on the radius $R_{0}$ and on $\kappa = \sqrt{q^2 + \xi^2/c^{2}}$, which corresponds to the propagation constant in vacuum related to the component of the wave vector orthogonal to the surface, evaluated at imaginary frequencies.

-In accordance with our previous discussion, the cylinder's scattering coefficients appearing in the Green tensor effectively describe how the electromagnetic radiation is scattered from the outermost interface, and we denote them here by $r_{m}^{ij}\equiv r_{m}^{ji}$, ${i,j\in\{\mathrm{N},\mathrm{M}\}}$, and we provide the corresponding expressions in Eqs.~\eqref{eq:scattering-coefficients-hollow-cylinder}.\footnote{Our notation slightly differs from the literature~\cite{Tai1994}, but is more suitable for our purposes.} For multilayer cylindrical structures, the scattering coefficients are functions of the radii corresponding to the position of the interface layers, as well as the propagation wave vectors within each layer.
+In accordance with our previous discussion, the cylinder's scattering coefficients appearing in the Green tensor effectively describe how the electromagnetic radiation is scattered from the outermost interface, and we denote them here by $r_{m}^{ij}\equiv r_{m}^{ji}$, ${i,j\in\{\mathrm{N},\mathrm{M}\}}$, and we provide the corresponding expressions in Eqs.~\eqref{eq:scattering-coefficients-hollow-cylinder}~\cite{Note2}.
+For multilayer cylindrical structures, the scattering coefficients are functions of the radii corresponding to the position of the interface layers, as well as the propagation wave vectors within each layer.
 For example, in our geometry we have only one layer and, if the corresponding material is local and isotropic, in analogy to the vacuum case we can express the propagation constant at imaginary frequencies as $\kappa_{\epsilon} = \sqrt{q^2 + \epsilon(\ii \xi)\xi^2/c^{2}}$.

 In the case of hollow-core cylinders, it is still practical to determine an explicit expression for the scattering coefficients (see for example, Ref.~\cite{Rekdal04} and more generally \cite{Tai1994}).
 However, differently from previous work on cylindrical structures, we reformulate these expressions to compactly write them as follows \begingroup \allowdisplaybreaks